||Demolition of old building: was completed in Summer 2016

 Construction of new building: starts early 2017

-Working with RIBA award winning and Sterling Prize nominated, Grafton Architects, Kingston University obtained permission for its new landmark teaching building, replacing an outdated, temporary building with one of high quality design that offers a vibrant new face to the University and a welcoming gateway to Kingston upon Thames.
+Working with RIBA award winning and Stirling Prize nominated, Grafton Architects, Kingston University obtained permission for its new landmark teaching building, replacing an outdated, temporary building with one of high quality design that offers a vibrant new face to the University and a welcoming gateway to Kingston upon Thames.

 The new landmark building will transform the learning experience and bring together the University and the local community.
 Facilities will include a learning resources centre, a covered courtyard, cafes and a welcoming and attractive new landscaping scheme across the front of the campus.

-We are excited to commence construction in April 2017.
-The new building and landscaping is due to be ready in 2019 representing the first phase of the University's vision for the future.
+Commencing construction in April 2017, Town House is due to open in early 2020 representing the first phase of the University's vision for the future.

 The new building will offer everyone a warm welcome.
 This includes students, staff and alumni, as well as the local community and visitors from further afield.
 It will act as the University's front door, providing information and assistance, celebrating learning, showcasing achievements and supporting collaborations with industry and others.
 It will provide a range of spaces that will facilitate learning as a social process, as well as spaces for quiet study.